Justice (Justin Bieber album)

-Justice is the sixth studio album by Canadian singer Justin Bieber.
+Justice is the sixth studio album by the Canadian singer Justin Bieber.
 It was released on March 19, 2021, by Def Jam Recordings.
 The album features guest appearances from Khalid, Chance the Rapper, the Kid Laroi, Dominic Fike, Daniel Caesar, Giveon, Beam, Burna Boy, and Benny Blanco.
 The "Triple Chucks" deluxe edition of the album was released on March 26, 2021, exactly a week after the standard version.
 It features additional guest appearances from Lil Uzi Vert, Jaden, Quavo, DaBaby, and Tori Kelly.
 The complete edition was released on October 8, 2021, and includes the tracks on store versions of the album that did not make the regular album.
 It features additional guest appearances from TroyBoi and Poo Bear.
-The album serves as the follow-up to Bieber's previous album, Changes (2020).
-The album includes production from Benny Blanco, Virtual Riot, Andrew Watt, Skrillex, Finneas, Jon Bellion, the Monsters & Strangerz, and numerous others.
+The album includes production from Benny Blanco himself, Virtual Riot, Andrew Watt, Skrillex, Finneas, Jon Bellion, the Monsters & Strangerz, and numerous others.
+It serves as the follow-up to Bieber's previous album, Changes (2020).
+Justice is a pop, R&B, and dream pop album.

 The album was supported by six singles, including the US Billboard Hot 100 number-one "Peaches" and the top-ten singles: "Holy", "Anyone" and "Ghost".
 "Holy", which features Chance the Rapper, was released as the lead single on September 18, 2020.
 "Lonely", which is a joint track alongside Benny Blanco, was released as the second single on October 16, 2020.
 "Anyone" was released as the third single on January 1, 2021.
 "Hold On", was released as the fourth single on March 5, 2021.
 "Peaches", which features Daniel Caesar and Giveon, was released as the fifth single with the album on March 19, 2021.
 "Ghost" was released as the sixth single on September 10, 2021.